andrew-shvarts/andrew-shvarts/README.md

 ### Audio Mistake Detector
 Automatically detects errors in voice-over recordings by comparing Whisper-transcribed speech with the original script.
-Uses Levenshtein distance, audio overlap analysis, confidence scores, and timestamps to identify and classify mistakes (factual, diction, missing, duplicate, overlapping).
+Uses Levenshtein distance, audio overlap analysis, confidence scores, and timestamps to identify and classify mistakes.

 ### Secure Messenger (Rust)
 End-to-end encrypted messaging system implementing asymmetric cryptography and a mixnet routing model to resist traffic interception and metadata analysis.